Wee Chalk the Walk

 Book: Milo's Museum

-No one actually screams in "Milo's Museum" -- our go-to book to talk to kids about the racism in social systems and structures, which are much harder to see.
-But a Black girl named Milo absolutely does feel some powerful emotions after going to a museum that could be MFA, Boston, and roams among galleries that tell her she does not belong.
+No one actually screams in "Milo's Museum" -- our go-to book to talk to kids about racist systems and structures, which are much harder to see.
+But a Black girl named Milo absolutely does feel some powerful emotions after she goes to a museum and roams among galleries that tell her she does not belong.

-The pain Black people in America feel is layered and complex.
-We/They feel angry, sad, scared, and invisible when Black people are hurt or killed.
-But there's a longer, deeper pain, centuries long, that comes from the way White people have erased or lied about Black people and Black history over and over and over.
-That includes on TV, in our history books, in magazines you pick up at the dentist's office.
-If someone with a lot of power kept telling lies about you or me or our family, and the lies were everywhere all the time, I would be screaming, too!
+The pain Black people in America feel has layers.
+Yes, we feel angry, sad, and fearful every time a Black person is hurt or killed.
+But there's an older, deeper pain, centuries long, that comes from the way White people have erased or lied about Black history over and over and over.
+If someone with a lot of power kept telling lies about you or your family, and the lies were everywhere all the time, you would want to scream, too!

-How can we get really good at noticing the times and places where White people are telling other people's stories instead of letting them tell their own story?
+How can we get really good at noticing when White people are telling other people's stories, instead of letting them tell their own story?

 Book: Ona Judge Outwits the Washingtons: An Enslaved Woman Fights for Freedom

 Toni Morrison once said of race, “Can’t you see?
 It’s all a distortion.
 It’s all made.”
 You couldn’t build a bunch of lamps or chairs, plant them in the ground, and convince a child that they grew naturally with a shape, size, or color.
 But that is what the lie of race would have us believe: that some people are White, some people are Black, and they sprang from nature with different intelligence, beauty, potential, worth.